 While not widely used, genetic testing can be performed on respiratory samples to detect the presence of Legionella species.
 This type of testing uses polymerase chain reaction (PCR) to detect genes found only in Legionella bacteria.

-If you were infected with Legionnaires disease after visiting or living in Union County, New Jersey, and are interested in making a legal claim for compensation, we can help.
-Call us for a free no obligation legal consultation at 833.330.366, or send us an e-mail here.
+If you were infected with Legionnaires disease after visiting or living in Union County, New Jersey, and are interested in making a legal claim for compensation, a Legionnaires disease lawyer from our firm can help.
+Call us for a free no obligation legal consultation at (833) 330-366, or send us an e-mail here.

 By: The News Desk